chrisberkhout/babushka-deps/README.markdown

 ## Notes

-I am intentionally using only simple deps and with few lot of helpers because I want full awareness and control of what is being run.
+I am intentionally using only simple deps and few helpers because I want full awareness and control of what is being run.
 I also want the dep definition to read as a set of instructions for how to do the setup manually.
 Starting with this format, it should be easy enough to switch to custom or build-in meta-deps and other babushka functionality later where beneficial.

 ## Copyright